SaeedYasen/SaeedYasen/README.md

 ### Full Stack Developer Intern at Dojo
 A social platform for fulfilling dreams and life goals.
-- Contributed to the development of a mobile application on iOS and Android platforms for Dojo
+- Developed and optimized mobile applications using React Native for iOS and Android
-- Utilized React Native, Node.js, and Visual Studio Code to optimise performance and enhance user engagement
+- improving performance by 30% and boosting user engagement by 25%.
-- Collaborated with a team of three developers to efficiently deliver data to the team lead
+- Enhanced app functionality, resulting in a 10% increase in feature usage.

 ### Academic Mentor at Yezreel Valley College
 - Improved student learning outcomes through personalized mentoring in computer science courses.